pikesley/inky-REST/README.md

 * 1: black pixel
 * 2: red pixel

-_Note: if your `matrix` is smaller than 212x104, it will be drawn in from the top left corner and the remainder of the display will be padded with white pixels_
+_Note: if your `matrix` is smaller than 212x104, it will be rendered from the top left corner and the remainder of the display will be padded with white pixels_

 ## Running it